Walsh Mission & History

 History of Walsh University

 At first, Walsh offered a liberal arts curriculum with majors in secondary education and business administration, as well as pre-professional programs in dentistry, medicine and law.
-Today, Walsh's nearly 3,000 students can select from more than 65 undergraduate majors and seven graduate degrees including a doctorate of physical therapy and a doctorate of nursing practice.
+Today, Walsh's nearly 3,000 students can select from more than 60 undergraduate majors and seven graduate degrees including a doctorate of physical therapy.

 This wonderful Catholic higher-education resource has continued to grow and prosper for more than 50 years because the Brothers of Christian Instruction, and those who have built on their efforts, had a vision - a vision that built Walsh University.